CitizensCode/CitizensCodeBlog/_posts/2015-11-21-moving-25000-syrian-refugees.md

   {% endfor %}
 {% endif %}

-There's been a lot of questions in the last week about the feasability of how it could be possible to move and process 25,000 Syrian refugees by the end of the year.
+There's been a lot of questions in the last week about the feasability of moving and processing 25,000 Syrian refugees by the end of the year.
 Admittedly, the Canadian government hasn't been the best at communicating the logistics of the operation, but thanks to a leaked document titled ["Operation Syrian Refugees" ](http://news.nationalpost.com/news/canada/500k-federal-ad-campaign-to-tout-refugee-plan-as-a-national-project-document-reveals), we can start to piece together the details.

 One of the questions that seems to come up a lot is "how could we possibly move 25,000 people across the world and through our airports in such a short period of time?"
 Well, the numbers turn out to be pretty simple.